 Herzegh married Eleanor Pitkin Owen in 1938 and they had 3 children: the Rev. Jean E. of Juneau Alaska, and sons Frank O. of Los Alamos, N.M., and Paul H. of Boulder, Colo.
-Herzegh, who resided in Shaker Heights was cremated.
+Herzegh, who resided in SHAKER HTS., was cremated.